cdamianopoulos/go-starter/separateRepos/README.md

 * A bug found and fixed in one repository can be quickly applied to other repositories by updating the Go module dependencies.
 * A reference for existing code. e.g.: Database connections, email validation, etc.

+## Naming convention
+Package names should be:
+* short,
+* rememberable and
+* not collide with common local variables, that would use the package.
+* All lowercase without underscores (Go convention).

 ## Keep It Simple Stupid
 * Don't add additional logic to existing functions or methods if it isn't required by all descendants.
   * Instead, **make a copy** and add the additional logic that's required to it.
 It's better to have a variety of available utilities rather than impacting CPU and/or memory consumption in production.